valechelaru/remarkable-mouseNkeyboard/README.md

 - Has not been tested on multiple monitors
 - Has not been tested with a remarkable 1
 - Has not been tested with reMarkable paper pro
+- Some keys on the german type folio do not map correctly (ü, ß)

 ## Roadmap

 - [x] X11 support (tested and working)
 - [x] Wayland support (tested and working)
+- [x] Keyboard support for Type Folio
+- [ ] Fix key mapping issues (ü, ß)
 - [ ] Smoothing of cursor movement (zig zagging)
 - [ ] Gnome appindicator support
 - [ ] GUI configuration tool